Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/02-analyze-spark.md

 1. Add a code cell by selecting **+ Code** which appears when you hover the mouse above or below the current cell or its output.
 Alternatively, from the ribbon menu select **Edit** and **+ Add code cell below**.

-2. The following code filters the data so that only two columns are returned.
+2. Add the following code which filters the data so that only two columns are returned.
 It also uses *count* and *distinct* to summarize the number of records:

     ```python
     customers = df['CustomerName', 'Email']